MicrosoftDocs/SupportArticles-docs/support/windows-server/group-policy/system-cant-find-file-specified.md

 ## Symptoms

-You use the Adprep tool together with the `/gpprep` argument in Windows Server 2012 R2.
+You use the Adprep tool together with the `/gpprep` argument in Windows Server.
 For example, you run the following arguments:
 `adprep.exe /domainprep /gpprep`

 When you do this, you receive the following error: